habeeb-salami/java-extractor/ReadMe.md

 ## License
 This license is licensed under the MIT license
 ## Email Extractor
-This Code can extract phone numbers from files, webpages, etc. from
+This Code can extract emaill addresses from files, text,  webpages, etc. from